Crypto-Expert/stratum-mining/README.md

 The installation of this *stratum-mining* can be found in the Repo Wiki.

 #Contact
-See riecoin.org
+I am available in the #MPOS, #crypto-expert, #digitalcoin, and #worldcoin channels on freenode.
-Please file issues on the repo.
+Although i am willing to provide support through IRC please file issues on the repo.
 Issues as a direct result of stratum will be helped with as much as possible However issues related to a coin daemon's setup and other non stratum issues, Please research and attempt to debug first.

 #Credits

 * Original version by Slush0 and ArtForz (original stratum code)
 * More Features added by GeneralFault, Wadee Womersley, Viperaus, TheSeven and Moopless
 * Multi Algo, Vardiff, DB and MPOS support done by Ahmed_Bodi, penner42 and Obigal
-* Riecoin support implemented by gatra - RIC: RByJXMhtRa2Jc2ix6sWoVRZq3kyK3zb8nY - BTC: 1Ud6xgvXwKGksbguVgke8UTbJ9sYr9AuH
+* Riecoin support implemented by gatra

 #License
 This software is provided AS-IS without any warranties of any kind.
 Please use at your own risk.